Language Delay in Children and Late Talkers: How Speech Pathology Can Help

 • Having a small vocabulary

-• Not putting words together
+• Difficulty putting words together into sentences

 Treatment for language delay